RabaDaba1/mlops-churn-prediction/README.md

   On every push, a GitHub Actions workflow runs the full DVC pipeline in a containerized environment.
 This includes data fetching, processing, feature engineering, model training, and evaluation.
 The resulting model and preprocessor are logged to Weights & Biases (W&B) as artifacts.

 - **Continuous Delivery (CD):**
-  On push to `main`, GitHub Actions builds and pushes the API Docker image to Docker Hub.
+  On push to `main`, GitHub Actions builds and pushes the API and KServe transformer Docker images to Docker Hub.

 - **Model Versioning:**
-  The latest trained model from the `main` branch is always tagged as `production` in W&B. The API loads the model artifact with the `production` alias.
+  The latest trained model from the `main` branch is always tagged as `production` in W&B. The API and KServe transformer load the model artifact with the `production` alias.

 - **Required GitHub Secrets:**
     - `DOCKERHUB_USERNAME`